Settai (film): Critical reception

 S Saraswathi of Rediff gave the film 2 stars out of 5 and said: "Settai is, sadly, a great disappointment ...
 The director has ruined a perfectly good script and has given an absolutely boring version of the exciting and racy Delhi Belly.
-From beginning to end, the film follows the same pace and all the scenes are so boring and slow, you could actually sleep through the entire movie."
-NewsTrackIndia gave 2.5 out of 5 stars and issued the verdict, "Settai misses the soul of the original". in.com rated it 2.5 out of 5 and stated "Settai is watered down version of Delhi Belly and lacks the punch of the original".
-Oneindia gave the film 2.5 out of 5 stars and delivered a verdict, "The film works only in parts.
-The adult comedy which made the original film 'Delhi Belly' a blockbuster has been completely toned down in this version".

-Behindwoods also gave 2.5 out of 5 saying "The first half is slow and the Agalathey number although good in looks and presentation, impedes the proceedings in second half.
-The scenes evoke smile but not laughter.
-Santhanam has become repetitive".
-Shailesh K Nadar of CinemaSpice.in rated Settai as 3/5 mentioning in his review that "It’s not bad, but would have been a better entertainer by following the essence of the original more faithfully.
-In short, Settai is a joyride – but only if you haven’t seen Delhi Belly."
-Baradwaj Rangan of the Hindu wrote "Those who haven’t seen Delhi Belly will probably find all this fresh, while for the rest of us the sole saving grace is Santhanam’s brand of comedy...the rhyming gags aren’t exactly new, but the zingers keep coming at such a pace that even with a fifty per cent success rate, we’re still left with some amusement.
+From beginning to end, the film follows the same pace and all the scenes are so boring and slow, you could actually sleep through the entire movie." in.com rated it 2.5 out of 5 and stated "Settai is watered down version of Delhi Belly and lacks the punch of the original".
+Baradwaj Rangan of The Hindu wrote "Those who haven’t seen Delhi Belly will probably find all this fresh, while for the rest of us the sole saving grace is Santhanam’s brand of comedy...the rhyming gags aren’t exactly new, but the zingers keep coming at such a pace that even with a fifty per cent success rate, we’re still left with some amusement.
 He’s labelled “Comedy Super Star,” and for once the hype seems justified."